 - Summary: Can Machine Learning Algorithms Build a Neo-Finance Era?

 As they say, time is money, especially for a modern-day entrepreneur.
 But how to manage both in finance?
 We at Label Your Data believe that automation is the answer.

-According to Deloitte, the fintech industry is expected to grow at a CAGR of 25% in 2022, reaching a market value of $309B.
+According to market research, the global AI in fintech market saw a growth from $9.15 billion in 2022 to $11.59 billion in 2023, with a yearly growth rate of 26.8%.
 These numbers are backed up with the latest stats in finance: 70% of financial services companies use machine learning to enhance their statistical and predictive capabilities.
 Such tendencies force banks and other financial institutions to rethink their traditional approaches to handling financial activities across the market.

-Machine learning is a promising method in finance as it has gradually found its way into this sector.
+Machine learning in the financial industry is a promising method as it has gradually found its way into this sector.
 Many crises have influenced the rising demand for ML solutions in finance, notwithstanding many barriers to their adoption.
 However, it’s still unclear to financial circles how to deploy ML properly so that it becomes an asset, not a liability for them.

 This isn’t the first time we’ve touched on the topic of finances and how sophisticated techniques like machine learning can help manage them.
 Most recently, we’ve talked through the ins and outs of financial datasets, the foundation of any manipulation in financial ML.
 We’ve also discussed how ML can be used for stock market predictions, a long shot for machine learning right now.

 Today, we’ll try to analyze the entire financial industry to gain a comprehensive picture of ML capabilities in this sector and put together a puzzle of prior financial conversations.